a-sriel/project-3/devlog.md

 I implemented the insert_non_full function, which will serve as a helper for insert().
 It traverses the tree and inserts nodes where needed, and loads nodes as well.

 Since dumping everything into a single file, and partially starting over the B-Tree, I feel like I have a greater grasp of this project.

+2025-12-10 12:57

+I need to finalize the insertion method.
+I will also incorporate the menu in the program driver to support this insertion.
+The insertion function creates a header if the root doesn't exist and saves it to the file.
+Otherwise, it checks for duplicate keys and alters the subroots and splits children until the B-Tree order is maintained.